 09 Apr What Do U.S. Presidents, Elvis, Joe Louis and a Kansas City Private Equity Firm Have in Common?

+When it comes to sourcing investment opportunities it’s important to understand the industry dynamics.
 The bottled water industry is an interesting one considering its change and growth, which shows no sign of slowing any time soon.
 2017 was an industry milestone when bottled water outsold carbonated soft drinks for the first time.
 Bottled water consumption hit 39.3 gallons per capita compared to soft drinks at 38.5 gallons per capita.
 Over the past 40 years, bottled water consumption has grown more than 2,700 percent.

 An emphasis on health and wellness has consumers evaluating the effects of soda on their health.
 Now, not only are consumers choosing water over soda, but they’re also choosing what type of water they buy based on where it comes from, what the brand stands for, and the health benefits gained (real or perceived).